Now safe for recreational use

 Unauthorised work or unlawful activity can range from very minor technical breaches that cause little or no harm to major breaches that can cause significant harm to others or the environment.
-Council relies upon the public to help identify and provide evidence to assist in the investigation of possible breaches.
+We rely upon the public to help identify and provide evidence to assist in the investigation of possible breaches.

-Please report to Council any activities that you believe are being carried out:
+Please report to us any activities that you believe are being carried out:

 Many smaller construction projects don't need approval.
 Examples of exempt development include: